cirenel/gravesite-beaconing/README.md

 	graves.json : generated from csv records. read in to map for point locations

 	index.html : pulls it all together to generate and draw the map.

+-Final Report.pdf - a copy of the submitted final report

+-XBee config : the configuration information for the beacon and beacon coordinator XBees